Artisa111/cross-platform-ads-analysis-2025/README.md

 ### 🇬🇧 English
 I evaluated campaign performance using four key metrics:

  - **CPC** – the amount paid for every click.
-A low CPC means clicks are cheap while a high CPC indicates that each click is expensive【948272032911912†L162-L168】.
+A low CPC means clicks are cheap while a high CPC indicates that each click is expensive.
  - **CPM** – the average cost per thousand impressions.
-CPM is useful when the goal is brand awareness【948272032911912†L229-L247】.
+CPM is useful when the goal is brand awareness.
-- **CTR** – the percentage of impressions that resulted in a click【948272032911912†L382-L392】.
+ - **CTR** – the percentage of impressions that resulted in a click.
 High CTR suggests that the creative and targeting resonate with the audience.
-- **ROMI** – the ratio of net profit to marketing spend【494841379040022†L36-L45】.
+ - **ROMI** – the ratio of net profit to marketing spend.
 It tells me whether the revenue generated covers the advertising cost.

 These metrics complement each other: CPC and CPM measure spending efficiency, CTR captures engagement, and ROMI reflects profitability.